 Baseball is a seven-skill game on offense and defense combined.
 A balanced library covers each one, and most practices touch most of the seven in some form even when one skill takes the bulk of the floor time:

-• Pitching.
+Pitching.
 Towel drill, balance point, bullpens, spot pitching, change-up progression, live at-bat reps.
+See baseball pitching drills for the full 17-drill progression with coaching cues and common errors.

 Watch the last game film, or just the last close inning, and find the breakdown that cost the team a run.
 If throws to first kept sailing on routine grounders, run short-hop and throwing-accuracy reps next practice.
 If hitters kept rolling over outside fastballs, run inside-outside tee work and live BP with a pitcher who can locate.
 Avoid stacking three drills that attack the same skill unless that skill is the entire point of the session.
 Players need variety inside a session and consistency across the season, not the other way around.